What Are the Common Types of Payroll Deductions?

 Employees are typically able to choose the amount they would like deducted from their earnings for retirement savings.
 In some cases, employers may contribute an additional percentage of your salary into your retirement account.

-Contributions to your 401(k) not only help you save for the future, but lower your taxable income, since they come out of your paycheck before taxes get assessed.
+Contributions to your 401(k) can not only help you save for the future but also lower your taxable income, since they come out of your paycheck before taxes get assessed.

 You’ll want to keep in mind, however, that there are yearly retirement plan contribution limits set by the federal government through the IRS.